joelkoz/NodeMDA/README.md

 1. Plugins are organized by *platform*.
 A *platform* is a particular software stack that the plugins are designed to generate code for.
-A plugin platform may be as generic as "Javascript and SQL" or as specific as "Meteor with React and Bootstrap".
+A plugin platform may be as generic as "Javascript and SQL" or as specific as "Express with Feathers service layer and React plus Material-UI for the client".

 1. A plugin is an npm package that has the name "nodemda-<platformId>" where platformId is a platform identifier that makes a valid module name.
 The plugin package is expected to have a directory named "plugins" that contains all of the templates and helper scripts.

-2. By default, all plugins are located in the same node_modules directory that the "handlebars" module is located in.
-The can be overridden by setting the value of `NodeMDA.Options.plugins`
+2. All plugins are anywhere that is discoverable by the Node require system.
+The command "nodemda dirs" will show you the exact locations of where NodeMDA is looking for its plugins in your project.

 3. Inside the platform module's "plugins" directory lies zero or more "Stereotype" directories.
 These directories can contain zero or more Javascript files (which *must* end in `.js`) that are executed to aid in code generation,